 - Mass of a body shows the overall amount of matter from which it is composed.
 While the weight of a body is force existing between a body with certain mass and gravity.

 - Mass is a scalar quantity as it has nothing to do with direction.
 However, weight is a vector quantity as here there is a force that acts down towards the earth.

 - Mass of a body is independent of the location where the body is present.
 Whereas the weight of a body shows the variation with the location.

 - A body is always composed of matter thus mass can never be zero.
 But as the weight of a body is a product of mass and gravity, thus it can be 0, in the absence of gravity.

 - The SI unit of mass is gram or kilogram.
 However, the SI unit of weight is Newton.

 - Mass is considered a fundamental quantity that is of independent nature while weight is known as a derived quantity.

 - Mass of an object is measured using ordinary balance as it is determined by making a comparison between a known quantity and the unknown one.
 While spring balance generally measures the weight of objects.

 - The mass of the body is independent of external factors.
 While the weight of the body varies according to change in external conditions.

-So, this discussion clarifies that mass and weight are the two interrelated but different quantities.
+So, this discussion clarifies that mass and weight are two interrelated but different quantities.
 This is said on the basis that mass is simply a quantity specifying the amount of matter present in it.
-But weight defines the force with which that mass is attracted towards the earth.
+But weight defines the force with which that mass is attracted to the earth.